-A tabular summary of STDC's compliance record at the Opunake landfill for the year under review is set out in Table 14.
+A tabular summary of STDC's compliance record at the Opunake landfill for the year under review is set out in Table 13.

-Table 14 Summary of performance for Opunake closed landfill stormwater and leachate consent 0526-4
+Table 13 Summary of performance for Opunake closed landfill stormwater and leachate consent 0526-4

 Purpose: To discharge stormwater and leachate from the closed Opunake landfill into the Otahi Stream Condition requirement Means of monitoring during period under review Compliance achieved?
 STDC shall adopt the best practicable option Programme management and inspections Yes Landfill cap and stormwater and leachate drainage systems to be maintained Inspections Yes 3.
-Site operated in accordance with a 'Management Plan' Management Plan updated September 2019 Yes 4.
-Standards in water quality downstream Water sampling Yes There shall be no adverse impact on aquatic life as a result of discharges Inspections and water sampling Yes 1.
-Optional review provision Provision for optional review in June 2024 N/A Overall assessment of consent compliance and environmental performance in respect of High this consent Overall assessment of administrative pe rformance in respect of this consent High
+Site operated in accordance with a 'Management Plan' Management Plan updated September 2019 Yes Standards in water quality downstream Water sampling Yes 5.
+There shall be no adverse impact on aquatic life as a result of discharges Inspections and water sampling Yes 1.
+Optional review provision Provision for optional review in June 2024 N/A Overall assessment of consent compliant this consent High Overall assessment of administrative performance in respect of this consent High

-During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Opunake landfill consent as defined in Section 1.1.5.
+During the year, STDC demonstrated a high level of environmental and administrative performance in relation to the Opunake landfill consent as defined in Appendix II.

-1. THAT in the first instance, monitoring of discharges from Opunake landfill in the 2020-2021 year continues at the same level as in 2019-2020.
+1. THAT in the first instance, monitoring of discharges from Opunake landfill in the 2021-2022 year continues at the same level as in 2020-2021.

-2. THAT should there be any issues with the environmental or administrative performance in 2020-2021, monitoring of the Opunake landfill may be adjusted to reflect any additional investigation or intervention as found necessary.
+2. THAT should there be any issues with the environmental or administrative performance in 2021-2022, monitoring of the Opunake landfill may be adjusted to reflect any additional investigation or intervention as found necessary.